Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Getting Started.md

 # Getting Started with Psyshock Physics

-This is the fourth preview version I am releasing out to the public.
+This is the fifth preview version I am releasing out to the public.
 It currently only supports a small number of use cases.
 The number of supported use cases will grow with each release.

 ## Authoring

 Currently Psyshock uses the classical Physx components for authoring [colliders](Colliders.md).
-Attach a Sphere Collider, Capsule Collider, or Box Collider to the GameObject you wish to convert.
+Attach a Sphere Collider, Capsule Collider, Box Collider, or Mesh Collider to the GameObject you wish to convert.
+Mesh Colliders must have their checkbox checked.

 There’s one exception.
 I added support for Compound Colliders and this uses the new Collider Authoring component.